EvgeniyMukhamedjanov/liquid-ajax-cart/docs/guide.md

 <div class="{{ row_classes }}">
 <div class="{{ left_column_classes }}" markdown="1">

-Include the section to the place where you want to display the cart.
+Include the section to the place where you want to display the Shopify Ajax cart.

 </div>
 <div class="{{ right_column_classes }}" markdown="1">